RayRuizhiLiao/ITK_4D/README.txt

 This is an implementation of temporal registration as described in http://people.csail.mit.edu/ruizhi/tmpReg.
 The implementation is based on ITK.
-It can be built from source using CMake (http://cmake.org).
+It can be built from source using CMake (http://cmake.org) (BUILD_EXAMPLES needs to be ON).

 The registration code with rigid transformation model is released.